Article first published June 2017, updated November 2019

 The key data you need for your email marketing campaigns

-In the introduction, I talked about how marketers have access to large amounts of data, and how that is both a blessing and a curse.
-It’s highly advantageous to know how people react to your campaigns, but it can also be hard to focus when you have five different metrics which you can use to measure your goal.
+In the introduction, I talked about how marketers have access to large amounts of data, and how that’s both a blessing and a curse.
+It’s highly advantageous to know how people react to your campaigns, but it can also be hard to focus when you have five different metrics that you can use to measure your goal.

 The overabundance of metrics and data leads marketers to focus on rather basic metrics, such as open rates and CTR, but that’s far from optimal.
 For example, how do you know CTR is the metric you need to improve?
 Most importantly, how could it help you improve the performance of your campaigns?

 One useful way to overcome the problem of overabundance of irrelevant data is to focus on what you need for your company and each particular campaign.
-If you are an e-commerce marketing manager, some of the metrics that are most relevant to you are:
+If you’re an ecommerce marketing manager, some of the metrics that are most relevant to you are:

 - Conversion rate